itsaschoolbus/whatdoido/README.md

-# whatdoido
+# What do i do?
-what do i do
+A repository i made to put random stuff.